-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Skilled nursing facility (SNF) care (continued) Covered services include but are not limited A benefit period begins on the day of admission.
-A benefit Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part You have not been in a SNF for 60 days in a row, or you remain in a SNF and haven't received care for 60 days in a row. of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.) • Blood - including storage and administration.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Skilled nursing facility (SNF) care Days 1-20: 50% coinsurance Days 1-20: \$0 copay per day Days 21-100: \$184 copay per day The copays above apply per benefit period.
+A benefit period begins on the day of admission.
+A benefit period ends when: You have not been in a SNF for 60 days in a row, or you remain in a SNF and haven't substances that are naturally present in the body, such as blood clotting factors.)
+Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used If you go into a SNF after one benefit period has ended, a new benefit period begins.
-Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFsX-rays and other radiology services ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services - Thysiolatiin raditioner services
+All other components of blood are covered beginning with the first pint used Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs received care for 60 days in a row.
+If you go into a SNF after one benefit period has ended, a new benefit period begins.